StefekVUT/unet/README.md

 ### Data

-[Provided data](http://brainiac2.mit.edu/isbi_challenge/) you can download the train and test data from this server. you can also find data in the data folder.
+TEM images, 200 kV, imaging modes: bright/dark field, STEM, magnification range 2k-5000kx.
+ The initial non-augmented training dataset consists of images and appropriate binary masks of different elements and different samples(Au, C, Zn, Bronz, KCl, Spinel, Az, Grid).

 ### Pre-processing

-The images are 3-D volume tiff, you should transfer the stacks into images first.
-The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.
+The data for training contains 100 512*512 images, which are far not enough to feed a deep learning neural network.
+Prediction data contains 6 512*512 images.
-To do data augumentation, an image deformation method was used, which was implemented in C++ using opencv.
+To do data augumentation, an image augmentation method was used, which was implemented with the [Augmentor tool](https://github.com/StefekVUT/Augmentor)
+All images were firstly rotated by 90, 180 and 270 degrees.
+Then Rotation, Zoom, Distort functions from Augmentor tool were applied.
+Current best results were achieved when training dataset contained 10 000 images.

 ### Model